ivangka/cli-order-executor/README.md

 **Example 1:**

 ```
-!tp btcusdt 98000
+!tp btcusdc 98000
 ```

-Moves the take-profit for `BTCUSDT` to 98000.
+Moves the take-profit for `BTCUSDC` to 98000.
 If no take-profit was set before, this sets a new one.

 **Example 2:**